libp2p/specs/kad-dht/README.md

 defined in [peer routing](#peer-routing).
 Peers encountered throughout the search are inserted in the routing table, as per usual business.

-This process is repeated as many times per run as configuration parameter `QueryCount` (default: 1).
+This is repeated as many times per run as configuration parameter `QueryCount` (default: 1).
+In addition, to improve awareness of nodes close to oneself, implementations should include a lookup for their own peer ID.

 Every repetition is subject to a `QueryTimeout` (default: 10 seconds), which upon firing, aborts the run.

 ## RPC messages